wp-plugins/wp-idea-stream/readme.txt

 == Changelog ==

+= 1.0.3 =

+* fixes a trouble appeared in WP 3.4 on the wysiwyg editor
+* fixes a redirect trouble once the idea is posted if plugin is activated in a child blog
+* adds status header to avoid 404 in several templates

 = 1.0.2 =

 * adds a filter on comment notification text when post author can't edit comment in order to avoid displaying the trash and spam link in the author's mail